-Here are a few ideas to suit varying budgets and levels of dad-fussiness.
+Here are a few ideas for affordable gifts for men to suit varying budgets and levels of dad-fussiness.

 Personal Grooming Gifts

-The Face Scrub has gentle exfoliating beads with added almond oil and cocoa butter whilst the Sensitive Shave Cream contains Allatoin to sooth the skin.
+The Face Scrub has gentle exfoliating beads with added almond oil and cocoa butter whilst the Sensitive Shave Cream contains Allantoin to soothe the skin.
 The Sensitive Anti-Ageing Moisturiser has an advanced soothing formula with Q10.
 The products retail at £3.99 for the Face Scrub and the Shave Cream (or Shave Gel) and £4.99 for the Moisturiser and are available from Boots.com.

 Sweet Treats & Boozy Gifts

 How about some Lily O’Brien’s Desserts Collection Chocolates – one of a range of chocolate collections from the Irish chocolatier?
 This tempting collection contains 18 chocolate mini desserts including Creme Brûlée, Key Lime Pie, Raspberry Infusion, Passion Fruit Posset, Banoffee Pie and Hazelnut Torte.